jbossdemocentral/jdg-labs/lab-guides/lab5-guide.md

 1. Setup the lab environment
 1. Add dependencies to HotRod client
-1. Rewrite the `TaskServer` to use HotRod instead of client mode
+1. Rewrite the `TaskService` to use HotRod instead of client mode
 1. Remove dependencies to jdg-core

 ### Setup the lab environment